kelu124/echomods/goblin/pi0/HighSpeedBurstADC.md

 * PD : GPIO12
 * For the input, the input (after the rectifier) should also be connected to GPIO 5.

+Some tracks

-* Status of the position of the probe: on GPIO 6 ?
+* PWM for servo on GPIO 6 - and track P14
+* Pon 3.3 - Track P16 - trigger on GPIO 13

+* P12 is RPiN - connecteed to GPIO5

 ![](/goblin/pi0/images/GPIO.png)